fahiramaricar/Portfolio/README.md

 ### Tableau Project
 ### Project Details
 #### An online retail store, client of TATA IQ, wants to analyze the major contributing factors affecting their revenue.
 They are also interested in viewing the metrics from both an operations and marketing perspective.
 In response to this challenge, we embarked on a journey to collect data and develop an interactive dashboard for data-driven decision-making.
-- Finance View: Delve into net sales, top-performing products country-wise and customers for sustainable growth.
+#### - Finance View: Delve into net sales, top-performing products country-wise and customers for sustainable growth.
 - Sales View: Analyze customer and product performance, focusing on net sales, gross margins, and costs to boost revenue and profitability.
 - Marketing View: Assess marketing effectiveness through gross margin, net profit and optimize strategies.
 -  Executive View: Gain strategic insights into market share, top customers/products, and revenue trends.
-### Project Video
 ### Presentation file
 ### Live Interactive Dashboard